Dennis-Nichols-Code-Fellows/reading-notes/401_prep_growth.md

 ## Cognitive Bias

 I scored lower on the empathy and curiosity section, but I personally believe this is because some of the questions are tuned more towards assessing extroversion/introversion rather than anything bias related.
 But yeah, it's fair to say that I can be lazy about getting to know people sometimes or at least it's easier for me to reach out when I know we have some common interests from the start.
 I do think I'm generally pretty good about changing my perspective based on new information.
 In terms of how to act, I think the most effective thing we can do is act with respect in our personal interactions.

+## Things I wanna know more about

+I guess I'd be curious about how much evidence there is for any of these theories.
+Also what the testable definiton of 'grit' is for example.
+The assertions about the importance of grit are presumably based on associative studies of students early life characteristics and future life outcomes.
+However this all comes to down to what was measured.
+So yeah, something to maybe look into someday.